9ae/ace/characters/vio.md

 What does she do when she's not working?
 Now she mostly is looking for Lessa's killer.
 Before I guess she would hang out with her cousin.
-Other than that she's training, she likes learning martial arts styles across the globe.
-She has a thing with control, and believes as long as she feels not threatened the beast in her won't come out.
+Other than that she's training, she likes **learning martial arts styles from across the lands**.
+She has a thing with control, and believes as long as she feels not threatened the beast in her won't come out. **This hobby makes her desire to learn Zaki's street fighting style and how to pick pockets a lot more in character.**

 ### Daily Routine